nimbella/command-sets/packages/functions/README.md

 - `act_result` - Get the results of an activation.

+- `actions` -  List all actions, web actions, and action sequences in a namespaces.

 - `invoke` - Invoke an action, web action, or action sequence.

 ## Usage